seatable/seatable-admin-docs/README.md

 ## Seatable Admin Docs

 This repository contains the SeaTable Admin documentation.
-The documentation is built using [MkDocs](https://www.mkdocs.org/), a fast and simple static site generator that's perfect for building project documentation.
+The documentation is built using [MkDocs](https://www.mkdocs.org/), a fast and simple static site generator.
 The pages are being built using Github workflows and hosted on Github Pages.

 ### Usage

-To build and view the documentation locally, you can use the following commands:
+To build and view the documentation locally, you can use these steps:

 - Clone this repository & Checkout a new branch
 - Make changes and review them locally (with docker)